bitwerkstatt/pico_display_pomodoro/README.md

 * Button A: Select different schedules (currently the classic 25/5 and the not so usual 50/10)
 * Button B: Select length of pause after four cycles have been done
-* Button X: Start / pause cycle
+* Button X: Start cycle / Count interruption
 * Button Y: Reset the Timer (press 2x for safety)